 Nutrition’s Affect on your HbA1c!

 Keeping your HbA1c low is a desirable goal.
-Fortunately, there are number actions to take that will naturally lower your results.
+Fortunately, there are a number of actions to take that will naturally lower your results.

 The best approach is to reduce the amount of quick-digesting carbohydrates that you’re eating.